 More information at Mudbug Madness website

-The 2020 Downtown Crawfish & Seafood Festival in Lake Charles
+The 2020 Original Downtown Crawfish Festival in Lake Charles

-The Downtown Lake Charles Crawfish and Seafood Festival is scheduled to be held on April 12-14, 2020 at the Lake Charles Civic Center in downtown Lake Charles.
+The Original DownTown Lake Charles Crawfish Fest is scheduled to be held on March 28, 2020, at the Lake Charles Civic Center in downtown Lake Charles.
 The event promotes awareness of the crawfish season, the history of the crawfish, and how the seafood industry has benefited Louisiana in the past 200 years.

 Among the many events scheduled are the crawfish parade, crawfish pageant, carnival, art show and lots of great music!